 - I AM – Affirmations for Wealth, Success, and Money

 Affirmations Practice Hygiene

 To make your affirmations practice most effective, be sure to sit in a quiet, comfortable place where you won’t be disturbed for the duration of the affirmations track.
 You can either set a timer or allow the length of the track to dictate the amount of time you set aside to practice.
 Sit or recline comfortably without lying all the way down so that you can stay awake for the practice.
 Sometimes a cup of tea, coffee, or room-temperature water is beneficial too.
 You can light a candle or burn incense if you’d like some additional aromatherapy benefits.
-Assume a half-smile (see image) to encourage the release of dopamine (the “happiness hormone”) while you listen to the affirmations track.
+Assume a half-smile (smile slightly with your lips closed so that just the corners of your lips turn up!) to encourage the release of dopamine (the “happiness hormone”) while you listen to the affirmations track.
 Doing this will associate your affirmations practice with your neurological reward system; over time your brain will anticipate and actually even create good feelings in response to the practice.
 I suggest a half-smile because it takes much less energy and focus to maintain than a full smile.
 Over time you will just assume a half-smile in your seated or reclined affirmations position out of muscle memory.